angelaanjorin/Hair-Hotty/README.md

 The website uses django allauth's built in functionality which allows the users to register and log in securely.
 There is also a reset password functionality which allows the user to input their email address and receive a link where they can securely reset their password.

 ## Future Features
+- Add Stock amount for products with and without sizes.
+- Add different wig hair lenghts and colours.
+This will cause every product to have many variations and the management of the complexity will be a challenge to master.
 - Add a pop up with the current discount code which can be updated by the admin.
 Or allow the admin access to the edit the banner with new discount codes like the one displayed for the halloween season.
 - CRUD functionality to update the carousel images with new catching edited images depending on the shopping season, exeample the black friday sales, or upcoming christmas sales.
 - Add an event section to host a live online hair bazaar, with vendors, hair stylists and have a lottery with special prizes.
 Customers can buy the tickets to the lottery online and it will be stored on thier profile and they will be notified per email if they win.